Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/3D_reconstruction.md

 </div>

 <span style="color:#D0D0D0; font-size: 0.9em">
-Three-dimensional reconstruction requires filming the same scene from multiple angle of views and combining the scenes.
-The more angle of views are combined the more precise the reconstructed scene will be.
+Three-dimensional reconstruction works by filming the same scene from multiple viewpoints and then combining those views.
+The more viewpoints used, the more precise the reconstruction becomes.
 </span>

 ## From Video to 3D Motion